3manuek/Random-database-for-Postgres/README.md

 Just a code to generate random data in the database but with some coherence.
 Compatible with > 8.4.

+The idea of this script is to test or use for educational purposes.
+The difference of this script is that the data is being generated on the fly, so you may expect some kind of overhead.

 Some Details
 ============